-CSHS expects students to attend at least 80% of the course hours for which they have registered.
-Students are responsible for all content covered in class and must be physically present for 80% of the course hours in order to receive credit for the course.
+At minimum, students are expected to attend at least 80% of the course hours for which they have registered.
+Students are responsible for all content covered in class and must be physically present for 80% of the course hours to receive credit for the course.

-The student is considered to be on probation for "poor attendance," if the student's cumulative attendance falls below 80%.
-Should the student's average attendance fall below 80% while on probation, the student may be suspended from the school for up to two terms.
+A student is placed on probation for "poor attendance," if the student's cumulative attendance falls below 80%.
+Should the student's average attendance fall below

+80% while on probation, the student may be suspended from the school for up to two terms.
 For an F-1 visa student, the minimum required in-classroom attendance is 18 hours/week.
 CSHS encourages all students to spend three hours per week in the ESL computer lab.
 Attendance is optional and cannot be counted toward attendance.
 Some students might be assigned a higher load of study hours as per required by their sponsor/employer.
 The F-1/M-1 student will be terminated from SEVIS for "poor attendance".